ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 ## Related content
 {: #dh-related-content}

-For more information on dedicated hosts, see.
+For more information about dedicated hosts, see the following topics.

 - [Creating dedicated hosts and groups](/docs/vpc?topic=vpc-creating-dedicated-hosts-instances)
 - [Creating instances on dedicated hosts](/docs/vpc?topic=vpc-creating-instance-on-dh)